twrdyyy/make-it-from-scratch/README.md

-# Make it from scratch! :fire:
+# Make it from scratch :fire:

 Do you want to write popular machine learning and deep learning models from scratch? :wink: This repository is perfect for you :ok_hand: